jgmac1106/Gear-Up/storyteller.md

 Email all applications to mcverryj1@southernct.edu.
 In the body of the email please include or link to all required information.

+Undergraduate student workers can work up to 19 hours a week and will begin at $12.00 an hour.
+Weekly hours will flucatutae based on student availability and the needs of projects.

 ## Please note this is an early draft solely by @jgmac1106 and does not reflect the policy or represent an actual call for employment at Southern Connecticut State University.